 How Did He Overcome?

-We need to bear in mind that starting six years late in a highly demanding and tough sport like badminton.
+We need to bear in mind that starting six years late in a highly demanding and tough sport like badminton brings challenges.
 There are many players in the international arena who have won some major local and also international tournaments at the age of thirteen.

 Therefore, it is quite obvious that he started his journey to international stardom on a disadvantageous note.
 Catching up with high-class world players, who started their career at least five or six years before Lee Chong is a very tough situation to say the least.